Sorrentino's Canadian Textbook for the Support Worker Elsevier eBook on VitalSource, 5th Edition

-Learn to provide personal care and professional support in a variety of health care settings!
-Sorrentino’s Canadian Textbook for the Support Worker, 5th Edition helps you build the skills you need to succeed as a PSW (personal support worker).
-Illustrated, step-by-step guidelines to 93 procedures show how to perform your role safely and effectively.
+Here’s the foundation your students need to prepare for roles in personal care and professional support!
+Sorrentino’s Canadian Textbook for the Support Worker, 5th Edition helps students build the skills needed to succeed as PSWs (personal support workers).
+Illustrated, step-by-step guidelines to 93 procedures show how to perform this role safely and effectively.
 New to this edition are more case studies plus coverage of the latest issues relating to supportive care in long-term care facilities, hospitals, and home care.
-Written by Sheila Sorrentino, Leighann Remmert, and Canadian educator Mary Wilk, this text is known for its easy-to-understand approach, superb photographs, and comprehensive coverage.
-It’s no wonder that Sorrentino’s is the #1 book used by students in support worker programs across Canada.
+Emphasizing the role of the PSW in the Canadian health care system, this text is known for its easy-to-understand approach, superb photographs, and comprehensive coverage.
+It’s no wonder that Sorrentino’s is the #1 book used by support worker programs across Canada.

 - Comprehensive coverage guides you through all of the information and skills needed by today’s support worker.

 - Reader-friendly writing style makes it easy to understand the material.

 - Chapter review questions test your comprehension of the learning objectives listed at the beginning of each chapter.

 - DIPPS icons highlight the principles of support work: respecting and promoting the client’s Dignity, Independence, Individualized Care, Preferences, Privacy, and Safety.

 - Focus on Canada’s multicultural population includes current health care statistics and demographics, including content on Canada’s Indigenous population.